Warrior (Kesha album): Touring

-Promotional Tour Dates
+Promotional Tour dates

 Singles

 The album's lead single, "Die Young" was released on September 25, 2012.
 The track was soon uploaded to Kesha's BMI following the Kesha's announcement of the single, and was co-written by Fun. lead singer Nate Ruess.
 Co-producer Benny Blanco described the track as "old hippie rock", while Kesha described the track as "her favourite of the album".
 A 35-second music video teaser was uploaded on September 12, 2012, onto her YouTube page.
 A second 29-second snippet, featuring Kesha's vocals, was uploaded on September 17, 2012.
 The same day, Kesha published the single's artwork onto her Twitter.
 The song premiered and impacted US radio on September 25, 2012.
 It was released in Europe on November 18, 2012, and the United Kingdom on November 25, 2012, debuting in the UK at 10.
 The music video for the song premiered on November 8, 2012.

 "C'Mon", which was previously released as the album's first promotional single, was also released as the official second single from the album.
 It officially impacted U.S. mainstream radio in January 2013 and peaked at 27 on the US Billboard Hot 100, ultimately ending Kesha's string of consecutive top 10 hits.
 It was further released in the United Kingdom on March 3, 2013, and peaked at number 70 on the UK Singles Chart.
 The official lyric video was released on December 7, 2012, followed by an official music video on January 11, 2013.

 "Crazy Kids" was released as the third single from Warrior.
 The song was released in a remixed form and features a guest verse by will.i.am, who is listed as one of the writers on the original solo version of the song.
 It officially impacted contemporary hit radio on April 29, 2013, and rhythmic contemporary radio on May 7, 2013.
 Crazy Kids peaked at number 40 on the Billboard Hot 100 and Number 19 on Mainstream Top 40 becoming Kesha's least successful single at the time.
 Crazy Kids also charted within Australia, United Kingdom, Belgium, South Korea, Canada, and others.
 It was made available for purchase as a digital download on April 30, 2013.
 The official music video for this version debuted on May 30, 2013.
 There are also two other official remixes: One featuring rapper Pitbull and one featuring rapper Juicy J. In May 2013, the Juicy J remix reached U.S. rhythmic airplay and became available for purchase through digital venues.

-"Dirty Love" was released to Kesha's YouTube with an accompanying music video on New Year's Eve 2013.
+Although not released as a single, "Dirty Love" (featuring Iggy Pop) was released to Kesha's YouTube channel, with an accompanying music video, on New Year's Eve 2013.
+"Dirty Love", alongside all of the non-single tracks on the album, outside of "Only Wanna Dance with You" and "Love Into the Light", would also chart.